All Episodes

 Again, you're a defense attorney, a civil rights attorney like Leo.

-When the w when in when in fact they turned and shot the taser, does does that then make the standard in other words, this is a legal question.
+When in fact they turned and shot the taser, does that then make the standard?

-Does that legally warrant in a mat it can turn in a matter of seconds?
+It can turn in a matter of seconds.

-If he's facing him, and that's when the cop shoots, the cop has a lot better case.
+If he's facing him and that's when the cop shoots, the cop has a lot better case.

 Once he turned, the forensic shows he shot him in the back.